History of the Judaica Collection

 In 1947, the Libraries received a gift of 3,933 volumes by and about Baruch Spinoza.
 The Spinoza collection was formed by a combination of the Spinoza collections of Adolph S. Oko and Carl Gebhardt, and contains material by and about the famous Jewish philosopher.
 It was purchased and presented to the University by Dr. Simon L. Millner, Mrs. T.W.
 Lamont, Corliss Lamont, and Mr. E.A.
 Zabriskie.

-In addition to its extensive and important rare book and manuscript collections, RBML also owns the archival papers to some important figures related to Jewish Studies.
+In addition to its extensive and important rare book and manuscript collections, RBML also owns the archival papers of some important figures related to Jewish Studies.
 These include New York senator and governor Herbert H. Lehman; first US ambassador to Israel, James Grover McDonald; World War II activist Varian Fry, New York senator Bella Abzug, Yiddish translator Mirra Ginzburg, and, most recently, Columbia historian Yosef Hayyim Yerushalmi.
 The Bakhmeteff Archive of Russian & East European Culture also includes a number of collections relating to Russian-Jewish émigrés.